tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 channel attack.
 (Note that FFDH is inherently vulnerable to the Raccoon attack unless constant-time mitigations are employed.)

-The problems affecting RSA key exchange in TLS 1.2 are as follows:
+The problems affecting RSA key exchange in (D)TLS 1.2 are as follows:

 1. RSA key exchange offers no forward secrecy, by construction.